This story has been updated to note final approval for public review.

 The plan has been guiding the state’s “long-term enhancement of coastal fisheries through habitat protection and enhancement efforts” since its approval in 2004 by the North Carolina Marine Fisheries, Environmental Management and Coastal Resources commissions, according to the state.
 It is to be revised every five years to reflect changes in the status of habitat protection.

 The Marine Fisheries Commission approved the 2021 amendment for public review during its meeting Aug.
-27 and the Environmental Management Commission voted similarly Thursday.
-All three commissions must approve the amendment for public review and comment.
+27 and the Environmental Management Commission voted similarly last week.

 Patricia Smith, communications director for the divisions of Marine Fisheries and Coastal Management, told Coastal Review that the meetings to accept public comment would be held by web conference and scheduled in conjunction with five Marine Fisheries Commission advisory committee meetings that are tentatively planned for October.